Ajla115/Ajla115/README.md

 🌐 **Web Programming**: Deeply interested in web development and experienced in creating interactive and dynamic websites in HTML, CSS, JavaScript, and jQuery framework..

-📈 **Marketing**: Passionate about Search Engine Optimization (SEO) and digital marketing strategies, continuously seeking ways to enhance a website's visibility and reach.
+📈 **Marketing**: Passionate about SEO, digital marketing strategies and content creation.
+Continuously seeking ways to enhance a website's visibility and reach.

 🌟 **Current Focus**: Currently, I'm working on enhancing my programming knowledge through different projects with focus on learning ReactJS, and writing more secure backend code.
 You can explore my repositories to see my latest work.